Planning Your Distribution Strategy

 Select specific assets from anywhere in your platform to add to the portal.

-Approach 3: Custom Portal Folders
+Approach 3: Portal Collections

 Approach 4: Hybrid